DownD/MetinPythonExtension/README.md

 # MetinPythonBot
-THIS PROJECT WAS BUILT FOR EDUCATIONAL AND LEARNING PURPOSES ONLY!
+THIS PROJECT WAS BUILT FOR EDUCATIONAL AND LEARNING PURPOSES ONLY!<br>
-This is a long term project built with C++/Python in order to explore my skills as a programmer and reverse engineer.
+This is a long term project built with C++/Python in order to explore my skills as a programmer and reverse engineer.<br>
-A Bot/Mod that adds complex functionality to the current oficial metin2 client.
-It needs be used with my c++ python library (Metin2Wx.dll), it will not work without it.
+A Bot/Mod that adds complex functionality to the metin2 client.
+It needs be used with my c++ python library (Metin2Wx.dll), it will not work without it.<br>

 ## Functions
 - PathFinding (Even across maps)